bparanj/crystal/computer/electronics/design/non-linear-elements.md

 8. Advantages:
 - Enable important functions in electronics (e.g., rectification, amplification)
 - Can be used to create specific non-linear responses in circuits

-Would you like me to expand on any particular aspect of non-linear elements or their applications?